Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/README.md

 6. Insert the Opencore Stick, Boot your Matebook while holding F12 and select the USB drive.
 Navigate to Install macOS and press enter.
 Go through the macOS Installer.
 This will take a while (do not turn off the Laptop if it seems like its frozen) and a couple of automatic reboots.
 You will get a black-screen after reaching the Apple logo.
 Close the lid for a second and open it again.
 This is necessary every time you boot macOS.
 7. Go through the macOS Setup

-## Installation (Double-boot with Windows):
+## Installation (Double-boot without deleting Windows):

-If you want to protect your Windows installation there are a few extra steps you need to do before.
+If you want to protect your Windows installation there are a few extra steps you need to do before:

 1. Increase your Windows EFI size form 100MB to 200MB.
 (This is crucial.
 Without doing this during partition formatting you can and will corrupt your EFI or wort corrupt your entire drive.)
 I recommend MiniTool Partition Wizard.

-2.Partition the disk you want to install MacOS.
+2. Partition the disk you want to install MacOS.
 Give a minimum of 120GB.
 It will fill up fast.

-3.Format the new partition to FAT32
+3. Format the new partition to FAT32.

 Now continue with the single-boot installation.